Join the Next #nctechat

 March Is NCTE Literacy Education Advocacy Month!

 You have the knowledge and classroom experience needed to talk with policymakers, school leaders, parents, and the public about the topics important to literacy teaching and learning.
-Learn what you can do and join us for Literacy Education Advocacy Day on March 5 in Washington, DC.
+Learn what you can do and follow the calendar of activities.

 Policy Analysis Initiative